Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - script to delete the file betty

 9-firstdirdeletion - script to delete the directory my_first_directory in the /tmp directory

+10-back - script that changes the working directory to the previous one